- Encephalopathy Symptoms

 - Magnetic resonance imaging (MRI).

 How are encephalopathy and encephalitis treated?

-Depending on the specific cause of encephalopathy and encephalitis, your neurologist may decide the treatment plan.
+Depending on the specific cause of encephalopathy and encephalitis, your neurologist may decide on the treatment plan.
 Early detection and treatment of the underlying cause are essential to reverse or limit the effects of encephalopathy or encephalitis.

-If an infection is detected in your blood and spinal fluid tests, your doctor may recommend
+If an infection is detected in your blood and spinal fluid tests, your doctor may recommend:

 - Antivirals such as Zovirax (acyclovir) for a viral infection.